Skip to main content

 3. Choose the primary format per scenario: for example XRechnung for German public-sector workflows, ZUGFeRD or another EN 16931-compatible structured format for some German B2B flows, UBL or PEPPOL-based exchange where the recipient channel requires it.

-4. Add validation and human review before you automate sending.
-Poor source data, missing buyer identifiers, and VAT edge cases still need manual decisions.
+4. Add validation and human review before automating delivery.
+Poor source data, missing buyer identifiers, and VAT edge cases still require manual decisions.

 Common mistakes in 2026